About the Award

 The NAS Award in the Neurosciences is awarded every three years to recognize extraordinary contributions to the progress of the neuroscience fields, including neurochemistry, neurophysiology, neuropharmacology, developmental neuroscience, neuroanatomy, and behavioral and clinical neuroscience.
 The award is presented with a $25,000 prize.

-In addition to her scientific accomplishments, Kanwisher has served as a mentor and inspiration to new generations of young neuroscientists.
+In addition to his scientific accomplishments, Luo has served as an impactful mentor and inspiration to new generations of young neuroscientists.
+His textbook has become a cornerstone of neuroscience education.

 The NAS Award in the Neurosciences was established in 1986 by the Fidia Research Foundation.
 Seymour S. Kety and Louis Sokoloff became the first recipients of the award in 1988 for their work developing techniques to measure brain blood flow and metabolism.
 The techniques developed remain valuable to the study of brain function and maintain application in clinical medicine.
 Kety’s nitrous oxide method to measure the brain’s blood flow revolutionized research on the human brain.
 His theory of inert gas exchange between blood and tissues sought to measure more localized measurements in the brain rather than the brain’s as a whole, which is what the nitrous oxide method measured.
 In translating the theory to method, Sokoloff collaborated with Kety to translate Kety’s theory to an operational method.
 The work completed by the two in made huge strides in the field of neuroscience.